-2. On sites that are less than 5,000 square feet in area.
+2. Private trees on sites that are less than 5,000 square feet in area.

-3. On sites that have existing or proposed building coverage of 85 percent or more.
+3. Private trees on sites that have existing or proposed building coverage of 85 percent or more.

 4. Trees that are dead, dying, dangerous, or a nuisance species, as documented in a Tree Plan per Subsection 11.50.070 B. These are subtracted from the total number of trees to be addressed by the standards.

-5. Trees exempted from this standard by a land use decision.
+5. Private trees exempted from this standard by a land use decision.